krahets/hello-algo/en/docs/chapter_greedy/greedy_algorithm.md

     Pearson, D. A polynomial-time algorithm for the change-making problem[J].
 Operations Research Letters, 2005, 33(3): 231-234.

-## Steps for solving problems with greedy algorithms
+## Steps for Solving Problems with Greedy Algorithms

 The problem-solving process for greedy problems can generally be divided into the following three steps.